-This retailer is one of the top five in Chile, with dozens of stores and a large online presence.
-The company sells a wide range of apparel, home furnishings, personal technology, home appliances and toiletries to a nationwide customer base.
+Hites is one of the top five retailers in Chile, with dozens of stores and a significant online presence.
+Founded in 1940 and headquartered in Santiago, the company sells a wide range of apparel, home furnishings, personal technology, home appliances and toiletries to a nationwide customer base.

-As the company’s business grew, the cost of its on-premises IT infrastructure was becoming prohibitive.
-The retailer lacked flexibility in provisioning new systems and in expanding existing environments.
+As Hites grew, the cost of its on-premises IT infrastructure was becoming prohibitive.
+They lacked flexibility in provisioning new systems and in expanding existing environments.
 Even a simple change, such as adding more memory to a server, would potentially involve weeks of working through procurement, installation, and configuration processes.

-Most importantly, inflexible infrastructure blocked the product development team from quickly prototyping, building, testing, and improving customer-facing applications.
+Most importantly, inflexible infrastructure inhibited the product development team in quickly prototyping, building, testing, and improving customer-facing applications.

-From the strategic perspective, this lack of flexibility was making it difficult for the company to sharpen its competitive edge and support the ongoing personalization of the customer experience.
+From the strategic perspective, this lack of flexibility was making it difficult for Hites to sharpen its competitive edge and support the ongoing personalization of the customer experience.

 The answer to the flexibility challenge was to migrate the relevant parts of the infrastructure to the public cloud.
-This would empower the retailer to provision additional CPU, memory, storage, and network resources almost instantaneously, and deprovision them quickly when no longer required, while paying only for the resources used.
+This would empower Hites to provision additional CPU, memory, storage, and network resources almost instantaneously, and deprovision them quickly when no longer required, while paying only for the resources used.

-The company’s move towards the cloud started before COVID-19 hit Chile—but the pandemic raised the stakes significantly.
-The retailer needed to accelerate its cloud rollout so that it could rapidly scale up capacity and minimize the risk of outages during a period where more and more people began shopping online.
+Hites’ move towards the cloud started before COVID-19 hit Chile—but the pandemic raised the stakes significantly.
+They needed to accelerate its cloud rollout so that it could rapidly scale up capacity and minimize the risk of outages during a period where more and more people began shopping online.

-The outdated nature of the retailer’s existing infrastructure and software represented a significant obstacle in the migration plan.
+Hites’ outdated infrastructure and software represented a significant obstacle in the migration plan.
 The ideal approach would have been to move the applications into a platform-as-a-service environment on the public cloud.
-However, given that the applications were several versions behind the oldest versions supported by cloud providers, this would have been a complex project.
-First, the company would have needed to buy and install new physical servers and upgrade its operating systems.
-Then, it would have needed to update all its software versions to bring them in line with the target environments on the public cloud.
-For reasons of cost and time, this approach would not work for the retailer.
+However, given that the applications were several versions behind the oldest versions supported by cloud providers, this would have been a counter-productively expensive, complex, time-consuming project.
+First, Hites would have needed to buy and install new physical servers and upgrade its operating systems.
+Then, they would have needed to update all software versions to bring them in line with the target environments on the public cloud.

-After evaluating the retailer’s technical and business requirements, Kyndryl proposed to take the virtual machines (VMs) that were running in the retailer’s existing private cloud, and move them in their entirety to a dedicated VMware Software-Defined Data Center environment in a public cloud.
+After evaluating the technical and business requirements, Kyndryl proposed to take the virtual machines (VMs) that were running in Hites’ existing private cloud and move them in their entirety to a dedicated VMware Software-Defined Data Center environment in a public cloud.

 Kyndryl started by establishing a secure VPN connection between the retailer’s on-premises private cloud and Google Cloud, then conducted a detailed exercise of discovery and assessment of the existing servers.
-Based on this analysis, Kyndryl worked with the retailer to determine the optimal migration plan to meet its business priorities.
+Based on this analysis, Kyndryl worked with Hites to determine the optimal migration plan to meet its business priorities.

 The team used the StratoZone service from Google to perform the sizing analysis for the source and target environments, to identify application and server dependencies, to highlight affinities between workloads, and to capture all the resources that would need to be migrated.